Tchibo/sap-developer-roadmap/abap-developer-roadmap/ABAP SQL/ABAP SQL.md

 ABAP SQL (formerly known as Open SQL) is a specialized SQL variant designed for ABAP programming.
-Its main goal is to streamline database interactions from ABAP application servers while providing **database independence**.
+Its main goal is to streamline database interactions from ABAP application servers.

 ```SQL
 SELECT * FROM I_Product